 When evaluating which call center technology to use, be sure to consider factors like:

-- Included communication channels
+- Included or available communication channels

 - Maximum concurrent call volume, call limits, the minimum number of users required per plan

 - Which features are included in the plan you’re considering, and which are add-ons with extra fees

 Virtual Call Center Software FAQs